Cranial Technologies

 Step 3.
 Ear alignment test

-The ear alignment test, AKA the Argenta Method is a great way to check for misalignment from a visual standpoint.
+Typically, asymmetry of the facial features is related to plagiocephaly or is a component of plagiocephaly.
+The ear alignment test or the Argenta Method is a great way to check for misalignment from a visual standpoint.

 Graphic showing how the Argenta test is done

-How to perform an ear alignment test (The Argenta Method)
+To perform an ear alignment test

 • Hold the baby in your own lap, sitting upright.